Thursday, January 1, 2026

 How much does difficulty and loot scale with my level?
 In what ratio should I grind up and then do the story, or the other way around?
 Let's check in on at least old story elements, like the people who set up the job that got Jackie killed and my brain chip installed.
 Back to Lizzie's Bar to see Judy.
 It seems like V would want to get to this sooner than later.

-Dollhouse is an interesting idea, but I think it precedes the TV show.
-Can't remember how far back in cyberpunk lore it originates.
+Dollhouse is an interesting idea, but I can't remember how far back in cyberpunk lore it originates.
+House of Blue Lights, at least.
 Maybe I'll look it up later.

 Evelyn seems like a wild goose chase, but the story with Johnny advances a bit, setting up an interesting new conflict with a powerful AI, and engram storage.